-The limited growth in State resources coupled with a large increase in fuel costs and increased state and federal regulations on plant operations have severely impacted the University and its ability to meet financial obligations.
+The limited growth in State resources combined with a large increase in fuel costs, deferred maintenance issues that must be addressed and increased state and federal regulations on plant operations have severely impacted the University and its ability to meet financial obligations.
 The last increment received from the State for utilities costs was for FY 2002.
-The university continues to proactively manage the renovation of its utility infrastructure in order to avoid costs and more efficiently consume resources.
+The University continues to proactively manage the renovation of its utility infrastructure, power supply strategy and fuel mix in order to meet campus demand while avoiding costs and more efficiently consuming resources.